nuagesdencre/CI_PracticalPython/README.md

     - I used the Nu checker to catch unintended mistakes in my Html documents.

 ## Hurdles

+- Writing the story (the backbone of this project)

+    I had to evaluate the length and complexity of the riddle to write an appropriate story.
+This turned out to be quite an exercise.
+I was lucky to receive input from friends and family members in that regard.
+This was a creative challenge that I hope I was able to deliver correctly.

 - Complexity of leaderboard's view